Remember the last time you went to the grocery store hungry?

 Needs tend to be all those things that take care of us physically or provide security.
 This includes shelter (rent or mortgages), utilities, food, transportation, and insurance.

 You can’t escape needs.
-But you do have more control over them in the long-term.
+But you do have more control over them in the long term.
 For example, if you have a giant mortgage, you can either refinance or sell your house.

 Wants are optional.
 Some examples are eating out, gifts, travel, and entertainment.

 But some of these wants also satisfy needs.
 Here’s where the budgeting process falls apart for most people.
 You drastically cut expenses for your “wants” to nothing.
 Then, within a month or two, you realize you hate your budget.
-That’s probably because you cut things that have a lot of meaning for you.
+Probably because you cut things that have a lot of meaning for you.

 In general, non-physical “wants/needs” can be met in ways not involving spending money.